 FAITH & CHARACTER DEVELOPMENT

-Elementary students begin each school day dedicating the day to God and their best...
+Wesley Prep begins each school day dedicating the day to God and their best...

-The school’s youngest learn to sing Jesus Loves Me and are taught that God is there to protect them and love them unconditionally.
 Preschool students attend chapel twice a month to listen to a short lesson and give thanks to God by singing and being happy.
-As the child develops and can commit their attention to longer lessons, chapel attendance increases.
 All Elementary classes begin their school day with a devotional chapel service conducted by our School Chaplain, Mister Bruce.
+Included in the devotional is a character trait, i.e., respect, that is brought to life and referenced throughout the week to become part of the behavior of each elementary child.
+Parents are always welcome to join us for preschool chapel and our daily elementary chapel services.

 • Understanding the importance of self-control